reidhin/statline_dashboard/README.md

 ## Example

-You can start the dashboard by:
+After installation you can start the dashboard by:

 ``` r
 library(statline)